Jacqueline DeLois Moore

 - Law of Chromatic Superiority: Posed in red lingerie for her segment on the 2002 WWE Divas Undressed DVD.

 - Legacy Character: To Sweet Georgia Brown, at first.
-After she dropped the name a new Sweet Georgia Brown would emerge and challenge her.
+After she left FMW and dropped the name a new Sweet Georgia Brown would emerge and challenge her in USWA.

-- Ms. Fanservice: Looked great AND could kick your ass.
+- Looked great AND could kick your ass.
 On the 2001 Divas in Hedonism DVD, she said, "I'm going to show everybody what I've got.
 Well, almost."

 - Catfight: ALL the damn time in her Memphis days.